snapp-cab/SNPNetwork/Example/Pods/SNPUtilities/README.md

 6. Extension to Int.<br/>
 7. Extension to UIDevice.<br/>
 8. Category for UIImage(Objective-C).<br/>
+9. Keychain wrapper.<br/>
+10. Extension to NSString.<br/>
+11. Extension to UIViewController.<br/>
+12. Extention to String for converting digits to persian.<br/>
+13. Extention to String for handling price format numbers.<br/>
 ## Getting Started

 1. Add a Podfile.
 In the terminal, navigate to your Xcode project directory.
 Create a Podfile by running the following command.